Talk to others with an Ostomy

 I have to change my wafer every two days because I'm limited to products that don't irritate and for me the more stuff I use the more problems I have.

-sometimes less is better.
+Sometimes less is better.

-Hi, Elaine~
+Hi, Elaine.

-Regarding, "How do you get the ring is barrier to to stick to the small red area around the base if the stoma?":
+Regarding, "How do you get the ring to stick to the small red area around the base of the stoma?":

 The "red area" you're referring to, Elaine - is that the inflamed skin surface next to the base of the stoma?
-Or, is it the exposed stomal tissue at the base of the stoma that meets the abdomenal skin?
+Or, is it the exposed stomal tissue at the base of the stoma that meets the abdominal skin?

 If it is the exposed stomal tissue, I don't know that anything will adhere to it, as it is constantly exuding fluids, exactly as the GI tract tissues are supposed to.